Natanan-Tirasukvongsa/FRA502-service-robot-navigation/README.md

 *note*
 1. video sound is very low , so I add voice record in side google drive
 2. final video is speech navigation
-3. previous videois pickand place (before edit proposal)
+3. previous video is pick and place (before edit proposal)
 4. this is github of previous video :[links]( https://github.com/Natanan-Tirasukvongsa/FRA502-Service-Robot)

 ## All files used in this project